 Two worlds converge as Samantha Clearwater (Sam) excises her demons using her unique gift… the world of civilized society, and that of the underbelly, the criminally violent.
 Sam oscillates between both undetected, houses two distinct identities... a well-respected author, and one cold, calloused killer.

-The riffling, rumbling, and idle chatter of the impatient audience slowly fades when I approach the podium, and the room falls silent as I begin reading;
+The riffling, rumbling, and idle chatter of the impatient audience slowly fades when I approach the podium, and the room falls silent as I begin reading.

 “Craig was careful to steer clear of street lights when he turned into the cul-de-sac on Desouris Lane.
-He hummed a classical tune by DeBussy as he slipped onto the porch and rang the bell.
-He liked to think of himself as a happy man, one who didn’t see the necessity in worrying as it only gives you wrinkles before your time.
+He hummed a classical tune by DeBussy as he slipped onto the porch and rang the bell, because he liked to think of himself as a happy man, one who didn’t see the necessity in worrying as it only gives you wrinkles before your time.

-It was late, half past eleven when the doorbell rang, and Roberta, a robust, warm-hearted woman, though nervous about opening the door to anyone that time of night, took an instant liking to the young man standing on her porch.
+It was late, half past eleven when the doorbell rang, and Roberta, a robust warm-hearted woman, though nervous about opening the door to anyone that time of night, took an instant liking to the young man standing on her porch.

-This stranger with the face of an angel, ringing her bell in the middle of the night, claiming to have news from her grandson, prompted Roberta to immediately let down her guard, and under the false assumption that everyone is as well-intentioned as she, let the man in.
+This stranger with the face of an angel ringing her bell in the middle of the night, claiming to have news from her grandson, prompted Roberta to immediately let down her guard and under the false assumption that everyone is as well-intentioned as she, let the man in.

-He flashed that thousand-watt smile as he stepped in and backed away, allowing her to close and lock the door.
-He was still smiling as he helped her to her recliner, and pulled the tattered old hand-made quilt across her swollen knees, and when Roberta asked what the urgent news was from Bobby, that smile was the last thing she saw before the young man pulled out a switch blade and slit her throat...”
+He flashed that thousand-watt smile as he stepped in and backed away allowing her to close and lock the door.
+He was still smiling as he helped her to her recliner and pulled the tattered old hand-made quilt across her swollen knees, and when Roberta asked what the urgent news was from Bobby, that smile was the last thing she saw before the young man pulled out a switch blade and slit her throat...”

-It is strangely exhilarating knowing that I have just outlined the perfect murder, confessed to an audience of thousands, all of whom are oblivious of the fact that, this perfect murder will in fact take place later tonight.
+It is strangely exhilarating knowing that I have just outlined the perfect murder, confessed to an audience of thousands, all of whom are oblivious of the fact that this perfect murder will in fact take place later tonight.

-More often than not life will sneak up and proceed to kick the crap out of you.
-So why should I feel guilty about the choices I've made?
-If I don't use this gift somebody else will.
+More often than not life will sneak up and proceed to kick the crap out of you, so why should I feel guilty about the choices I've made?
+If I don't use this gift, somebody else will.

-How will they react when they pick up tomorrow mornings paper, turn on the early morning news?
-Will they fear for, sympathize with me?
+How will the literati react when they pick up tomorrow mornings paper, turn on the early morning news…, will they fear for, sympathize with me?